 Does Your Website Respond to the Range of Visitors?

 Mobile devices are the new standard when it comes to computing.
 We are officially in the Post-PC era when it comes to the device of choice for consumers.
-In fact, 25% of all website traffic in the world came from a smartphone or tablet.
+In fact, 25% of all web traffic in the world came from a smartphone or tablet.

 Not only do websites need to be optimized for mobile, but they must also attend to touchscreens and finger-tips rather than a mouse click.
 Buttons, content, and other user interface features must adapt to smartphones and tablets.
 If not, consumers will encounter a clunky mobile version of a website and end their visit.